garrandall/popular-music-data/tracks/it-s-five-o-clock-somewhere-alan-jackson-jimmy-buffett.md

 An' so am I
 Work day passes like molasses in wintertime
 But it's July
-I'm gettin' paid by the hour, an' older by the minute My boss just pushed me over the limit
+I'm gettin' paid by the hour, and older by the minute My boss just pushed me over the limit
 I'd like to call him somethin'
 I think I'll just call it a day

-Pour me somethin' tall an' strong
+Pour me somethin' tall and strong
 Make it a "Hurricane" before I go insane
 It's only half-past twelve but I don't care
 It's five o'clock somewhere